tkerbe2/iac-intro-lab-1/README.md

 <br>

-# 🧪 Azure VNet Demonstration- Guided Lab
+# 🧪 Lab 1 - Azure VNet Demonstration

 This lab will familiarize you with editing Terraform code, using the basic Terraform CLI commands, and lastly deploying resources.